 Why Tennis Balls Bounce

-The motion of energy defines kinetic energy.
-According to Exploratorium, when you throw a tennis ball and it lands on the floor, it gains kinetic energy.
+When you throw a tennis ball against the floor, it gains kinetic energy.
 The molecules in the tennis ball begin to stretch apart.
 Then, they squeeze back together.
 As this process occurs, the ball gains more energy and is able to bounce off the ground.

-As a tennis ball gains kinetic energy, it transforms shape from oval to round sights Exploratorium.
+As a tennis ball gains kinetic energy, it transforms shape from oval to round.
 With the transformation, the molecules cause the tennis ball to bounce up.
-The ball bounces because it must transform itself back into the round shape.
+And the ball bounces because it must transform itself back into the round shape.

 Based in Boulder City, Nev., Tara Thackeray began writing in 2008 for a national law review website.
 Her work has been published on the BARBRI website and she also contributes humorous articles on her blog.
 Thackeray holds a Bachelor of Arts in communication from Arizona State University.